 The famous work with which Thorvaldsen made his breakthrough in 1803.
 According to the Classical mythology, Jason is a prince who, in order to become king, must fetch a golden fleece that is guarded by a dangerous dragon far away in a sacred grove.
 The sculpture shows Jason proudly standing there the moment after he has managed to gain possession of the fleece and is about to return home to his kingdom.

-Pencils with Greek and Egyptian motifs.
+Pencils with Egyptian motifs.